 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Rockville varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Rockville is June, with an average of 11.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 39% on June 17.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Rockville experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Rockville.
-The most rain falls during the 31 days centered around May 22, with an average total accumulation of 3.6 inches.
+The month with the most rain in Rockville is May, with an average rainfall of 3.5 inches.

-The least rain falls around January 29, with an average total accumulation of 1.8 inches.
+The month with the least rain in Rockville is January, with an average rainfall of 1.8 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Rockville experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Rockville experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.3 months, from November 19 to March 28, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 4, with an average total liquid-equivalent accumulation of 0.8 inches.
+The snowy period of the year lasts for 4.3 months, from November 19 to March 28, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Rockville is February, with an average snowfall of 7.3 inches.